 200 million euros for Volocopter

-The Bruchsal-based start-up has been working on the use of electric air taxis for ten years, and approval could come as early as in the next two years.
+The Bruchsal-based start-up has been working on the use of electric air cabs for ten years and could receive approval in the next two years.

-The Bruchsal-based start-up Volocopter was able to raise 200 million euros.
-With this money, the company mainly wants to accelerate the approval process of the air taxis and the opening of the first routes in cities.
+The Bruchsal-based start-up Volocopter has raised 200 million euros.
+The company's main aim is to accelerate the approval process for air cabs and the opening of the first routes in cities.

-The investors include existing ones such as Daimler, Intel or DB Schenker.
-Newcomers include investment company Blackrock, which is participating through funds, as well as Continental, Avala Capital, the company Atlantia, the investment fund Jericho Capital and others.
+Existing investors include Daimler, Intel and DB Schenker.
+New investors include the investment company Blackrock, which is participating via funds, as well as Continental, Avala Capital, the company Atlantia, the investment fund Jericho Capital and others.

-"Our VoloCity is the fifth generation Volocopter and well on its way to becoming the first certified electric air taxi for cities.
-Through our partnerships, we can draw on the necessary expertise to open the first routes in the next few years," says Volocopter CEO Florian Reuter.
-The approval is expected to take place in the next two years.
+"Our VoloCity is the fifth generation of Volocopters and is well on the way to becoming the first approved electric air cab for cities.
+Thanks to our partnerships, we can draw on the necessary expertise to open the first routes in the next few years," says Volocopter CEO Florian Reuter.
+Approval is expected to be granted in the next two years.

 Newsletter